pingcap/docs-cn/statistics.md

 | The average length of columns | √ | √ |
 | The average length of indexes | √ | √ |

 Compared to Version 1, Version 2 statistics avoids the potential inaccuracy caused by hash collision when the data volume is huge.
-It also increases the estimate precision in most scenarios.
+It also maintains the estimate precision in most scenarios.

 This document briefly introduces the histogram, Count-Min Sketch, and Top-N, and details the collection and maintenance of statistics.